Non Food

 Synthetic Fibres

-To conserve finite resources and combat the increasing environmental pollution caused by plastic waste, we have been using recycled fibers since 2018, for example, from old fishing nets, PET bottles, or textile waste.
+In order to conserve finite resources and counteract the increasing environmental pollution caused by plastic waste, we have been using recycled fibers since 2018, such as nylon from old fishing nets, polyester from PET bottles, and textile waste.

 Because the recycled yarns we use are certified according to the Global Recycling Standard (GRS) or Recycled Claim Standard (RCS), we can precisely verify the percentage of recycled material in each of our products.